openresearchcalendar/openresearchcalendar.github.io/README.md

 <p><img style="display: block; margin-left: auto; margin-right: auto;" src="./Documents/Images/Schematic.png" alt="" width="800" /></p>

-Further details of the processes and code used to run this tool are available in the [Documents](./Documents) directory.

 ## Who are we?

-We are a small team or researchers who met at [Advanced Methods in Reproducible Science 2020](https://www.bristol.ac.uk/psychology/research/ukrn/ukrnevents/repro2020/) and built on an idea which was submitted for a hackathon at the previous 2019 meeting.
+We are a small team of researchers who met at [Advanced Methods in Reproducible Science 2020](https://www.bristol.ac.uk/psychology/research/ukrn/ukrnevents/repro2020/) and built on an idea which was submitted for a hackathon at the previous 2019 meeting.
 We continue to support and develop this community tool alongside our day jobs!

 The developers and maintainers of this tool are (alphabetically):
 - [Cassandra Gould van Praag](https://ox.ukrn.org/people/#CassandraGouldvanPraag)